Broccoli curves and the tropical invariance of Welschinger numbers: Introduction

 It follows from the Correspondence Theorem and the fact that Welschinger invariants are independent of the point conditions that the corresponding tropical count is also invariant, i.e.\ does not depend on the position of the points that we require the tropical curves to pass through.

 Still, it is interesting to find an argument within tropical geometry that proves the invariance of the tropical numbers.
 For the case when $\calP$ consists of only real points, such a statement follows easily since the corresponding tropical count can be shown to be locally invariant, i.e.\ invariant around a codimension-1 cone of the corresponding moduli space of curves.
 In addition, such a codimension-1 cone is specified by a $4$-valent vertex of a tropical curve, and it is sufficient to consider the curves locally around this $4$-valent vertex.
 This tropical invariance statement was proved in \cite{IKS06}, and generalized to a relative situation where we count tropical curves with ends of higher weights with their real multiplicity.
 In \cite{GM05c}, tropical curves with ends of higher weights counted with their complex multiplicity are shown to determine relative Gromov-Witten invariants of the plane, i.e.\ numbers of complex plane curves satisfying point conditions and tangency conditions to a given line $L$.
 Thus one could imagine that the tropical relative real count corresponds to numbers of real curves satisfying point and tangency conditions.
-This is not true however since such a real count is not invariant.
-The tropical proof of the invariance in this situation thus led to the construction of new tropical invariant numbers whose real counterparts are yet to be understood.
+This is true only for real curves near the tropical limit however \cite{Mik03}.
+The tropical proof of the invariance in this situation thus led to the construction of new tropical invariant numbers whose real counterparts are yet to be better understood.